-• Watch lists: display records from selected watch lists.

-- Filling: display only empty records, only filled or any records. - Name contains: filter records by name. - ID: display a record with a given ID. - Status: filter records by status. - Match type: filter records by match type (Any/Related/Auto matched/Any type). - Limit: display records within the specified limit.
+- Watch lists: display records from selected watch lists. - Filling: display only empty records, only filled ones, or any records. - Name contains: filter records by name. - ID: display a record with a given ID. - Status: filter records by status (only active, only inactive, or any status). - Match type: filter records by match type. - Limit: display records within the specified limit.

-The following filters are available for case cluster:
+The following filters are available for a case cluster:

-- Participant: display only clusters/participants, or any. - Acknowledged: display only acknowledged/unacknowledged case clusters, or all clusters. - Matches: display case clusters only with/without matching the record, or all events. - Watch lists: display case clusters with record from a selected watch lists. - Date and time: display only case clusters that occurred within a certain period. - ID: display a case cluster with a given ID.
+- Participant: display only clusters/participants or any. - · Acknowledged: display only acknowledged/unacknowledged case clusters or all clusters. - Matches: display case clusters only with/without matching the record or all events. - Watch lists: display only case clusters that contain a record from a selected watch list. - Date and time: display only case clusters that occurred within a certain period. - ID: display a case cluster with a given ID. - Photo ID: display a case cluster with a given photo ID. - Video ID: display a case cluster with a given video ID.

-The following specific filters are available for case cluster:
+The following specific filters are available for a case cluster: